ManuelDMorales/datagen-sngw-phen/README.md

 7. To correctly explore populations in `Populations.ipynb` script, you need to generate a dataset containing window strain samples belonging to the three classes, that is to say, run `Process_PhenWaveforms.ipynb` three times, for each class (set in waveform_class input parameter, subsection 2.1).

 8. Saving plots as images is not mandatory in the codes.
-However, if you want it, you will need to create a folder "Figures" at the highest folder hierarchy of the project, and to uncomment line(s) with the plt.savefig statements in the desired plots.
+However, if you want it, you will need to create a folder "Figures" at the highest folder hierarchy of the project, and to uncomment line(s) with the plt.savefig statements in the scripts, for the desired plot(s).